zencart/documentation/content/dev/languages/creating_a_language_pack.md

   @setlocale(LC_TIME, $locales);
   define('DATE_FORMAT_LONG', '%A %d %B, %Y'); // this is used for strftime() define('DATE_FORMAT', 'm/d/Y'); // this is used for date()
 ```
-- Create an uninstall sql file to restore the English descriptions used by the admin pages.

 ## Making Language Pack Available to Others